 - For road conditions, see www.road.is or call 1777.

 - Never underestimate the weather.
-Proper clothing and equipment is essential.
+Proper clothing and equipment are essential.

 - Visitors need to be prepared for inclement conditions year-round.
 The weather can change without warning.

-- Hikers must obtain a reliable forecast before setting off – call 902 0600 (press 1 after the introduction) or visit www.vedur.is/english for a forecast in English.
-Alternatively, download the weather app of the Icelandic Meteorological Office (IMO), called Veður.
+- Hikers must obtain a reliable forecast before setting off – call 902 0600 for a recorded forecast (press 1 after the introduction) or visit www.vedur.is/english for a forecast in English.
+Alternatively, download the weather app of the Icelandic Meteorological Office (IMO), called Vedur.